CVM's Oskar Fischinger pages: The Lumigraph

 "The New Color-Play Instrument - A New Invention by Oskar Fischinger.
 The Instrument is played by HAND and produces the most fantastic color display - but controlled direct through the Player" - Oskar Fischinger

 There are no films or recordings of any of Oskar's performances.
-He performed on The Lumigraph at San Francisco Museum of Art (1953), The Coronet Theatre, Los Angeles; Frank Perls Gallery, Beverly Hills (1951), and often at his home studio for visitors.
-The image above is from a flyer from the Frank Perls Gallery exhibition.
+He performed the Lumigraph at San Francisco Museum of Art (1953), The Coronet Theatre, Los Angeles; Frank Perls Gallery, Beverly Hills (1951), and often at his home studio for visitors.
+The image above, top, is from a flyer from the Frank Perls Gallery exhibition.
 Programs and flyers from these performances are in the library of Center for Visual Music in Los Angeles.
-There are recordings of Elfriede's performances, after Oskar's death.
-One of the Lumigraph films made by her was featured in the 2005 "Visual Music" exhibition at The Hirshhorn Museum (Smithsonian Institution) and MOCA LA.
+There are 16mm films of Elfriede's performances, after Oskar's death.
+One of the Lumigraph films made by her was preserved by CVM and featured in the 2005 "Visual Music" exhibition at The Hirshhorn Museum and MOCA LA (stills at bottom).

 Excerpt below from one of the Lumigraph Films (c.
 1969, 16mm, color), film of a performance of Oskar's Lumigraph, by Elfriede Fischinger (with the assistance of Wiliam Moritz and Conrad Fischinger) in Los Angeles.
-This excerpt is silent; Elfriede often performed to "Valse Triste."
+Due to film stocks' low light speeds at that time, she undercranked the camera thus the footage is too fast when projected.
+This excerpt was filmed silent; Elfriede often performed to "Valse Triste."

 Lumigraph Film (c.
 1969) by Elfriede Fischinger (excerpt) from CVM on Vimeo.